mcode/test-ehr/README.md

 | `/_services/smart/Launch` | SMART on FHIR endpoint which produces a launch ID for SMART apps to use when launching |

 # Data Rights
+This repository has been forked from the [HL7-DaVinci/test-ehr](https://github.com/HL7-DaVinci/test-ehr) repository.
+As such, the following data rights apply to all changes made on this fork of the repository, starting with release 0.1 and onward.

 <div style="text-align:center">
 <b>NOTICE</b>